phanindra-mps/CollegePredictionSystem/README.md

 # 📘 College Prediction System

 ## 📌 Project Overview
-The **College Prediction System** is a web-based platform designed to help students find the most suitable colleges based on their rank, academic preferences, and location.
-It uses trusted datasets such as **NIRF rankings** and **NAAC accreditation** to ensure reliable and unbiased recommendations.
+The **College Prediction System** is a web-based platform that intelligently helps students find the most suitable college based on rank, state, preferences and other eligibility criteria.
+It uses reliable datasets like **NIRF rankings** and **NAAC accreditation**, offering unbiased recommendations for engineering aspirants across India.
-This system aims to simplify the student decision-making process during college admissions across India.

 ---